LizzyTrevisan/Athlete-Page/README.md

 Created to showcase the usage of Forms in HTML.

 ## Technology Stack:
-Language: Simple first project wiht HTML inline and CSS
+Language: Simple first project wiht HTML.
 Framework: Visual Studio